SURYA54321/ChatBot/README.md

 ## 🎯 Why SQLite for Vector Storage?

-This project is designed as an **interview/demo project**, so a lightweight architecture was preferred.

 Instead of using a dedicated vector database, embeddings are stored in SQLite and compared using NumPy cosine similarity.

 This keeps the implementation simple while demonstrating the core concepts of: